jamsch/react-native-mockups/README.md

 4. Render the component anywhere in your app.

-> Tip: You can conditionally load your Mockup view as the app root using `babel-plugin-transform-inline-environment-variables`, for example:
+> Tip: For react-native projects you can conditionally load your Mockup view as the app root using `babel-plugin-transform-inline-environment-variables`, for example:

 ```js
 // babel.config.js